ldynia/learning-api-styles/src/network/README.md

 ### Security

 Encryption is a common way to enhance the security of network communication today.
-However, standardized encryption wasn't feasible at the time, due to the so-called [Crypto Wars](https://en.wikipedia.org/wiki/Crypto_Wars) (not to be confused with the more recent cryptocurrency wars), where the United States and its allies limited the public's and other nations' access to cryptography.
+However, standardized encryption wasn't feasible at the time of the development of early network protocols, due to the so-called [Crypto Wars](https://en.wikipedia.org/wiki/Crypto_Wars) (not to be confused with the more recent cryptocurrency wars), where the United States and its allies limited the public's and other nations' access to cryptography.
-Restrictions on foreign access to encryption technology were lifted in the 1990s, leading to the development of web encryption protocols((("web encryption protocols"))) such as SSL/TLS (Secure Sockets Layer/Transport Layer Security).
+Restrictions on foreign access to encryption technology were lifted in the 1990s, leading to the development of web encryption protocols such as SSL/TLS (Secure Sockets Layer/Transport Layer Security).

 #### Introduction to cryptography